Kevin Durant’s Suns home debut on hold after ankle injury in warmups - NewsBreak

 The 13-time All-Star slipped on the floor during pregame warmups and was ruled out Wednesday night against the Oklahoma City Thunder because of left ankle soreness.

-He was not on the bench during the game.
-Torrey Craig started in Durant’s place and the Suns rolled to a 132-101 victory for their fourth straight win.
-Devin Booker scored 44 points.
+He was not on the Suns’ bench to start the game.
+Torrey Craig started in Durant’s place.

 Phoenix traded for Durant and T.J.
 Warren in a blockbuster deal in February, sending Mikal Bridges, Cam Johnson, Jae Crowder, four first-round picks and other draft compensation to the Brooklyn Nets.